dylanaraps/dfm/README.md

 * I employed many tricks in order to keep memory usage low whilst still allowing for fast operations and relatively large directory trees.

-* When a directory too large for DFM is entered the statusline sort indicator is replaced with `[T]` to signify truncation, sorting is disabled and the statusline colored red.
+* When a directory too large for `dfm` is entered the statusline sort indicator is replaced with `[T]` to signify truncation, sorting is disabled and the statusline colored red.
 Truncation occurs when memory in the name storage or entry list is exhausted, whichever comes first.
 The limits are reasonable and unlikely to be reached outside of synthetic directory trees so this isn't